 - AI and machine learning: monitoring the developing law in this area

-We specialise in intellectual property, data, media and digital technology, amongst other things, and our clients include everyone from small indie developers to multi-national publishers of ‘traditional’ games, as well as esports organisations, communications platforms and newer non-traditional companies exploring the limits of virtual reality, augmented reality and mobile gaming.
+Our clients include everyone from small indie developers to multi-national publishers of ‘traditional’ AAA games, as well as communications platforms, social media platforms and newer non-traditional companies exploring the limits of virtual and augmented reality, artificial intelligence and cloud gaming.